GoogleCloudPlatform/compute-image-tools/docs/daisy-automating-image-creation.md

 Each step should depend on the step before it.
 Use the `Dependencies` field of your Daisy workflow to specify dependencies.
-If no dependencies are specified, then Daisy will try to run all the steps in parallel, and will produce an error if a step tries to use a resource from another step it does not depend on.
+If no dependencies are specified, then Daisy will try to run all the steps in parallel.
+Daisy will produce an error if a step tries to use a resource from another step it does not depend on.

 For an example of a typical Daisy image creation workflow, please see the [SQL Server example workflow](../daisy_workflows/image_build/sqlserver).